zarf-dev/proposals/0019-refactor-image-operations/README.md

 [kubernetes slack]: https://kubernetes.slack.com/archives/C03B6BJAUJ3
 -->

-The Zarf team has had several problems while working with Crane.
+Crane does not have optimal behavior and flexibility around concurrency and the Crane cache often errors when pulling non container OCI images such as Helm charts or cosign signatures.
+Attempts to bring up these issues have gone unanswered in the Crane repository.
+The OCI specification is continuously updating, and Zarf needs to ensure it can handle the changes.

+oras-go is a CNCF project with active development and use from many other projects in the community such as Helm and Flux.
+It solves many, if not all, of the issues we face with Crane.
+It is committed to stay up to date with the ocispec.
+Zarf already uses oras-go to publish Zarf packages so using oras-go adds no new dependencies.

+### Zarf issues related to Crane

+There are several issues in the Zarf repository involving Crane:
+- Unable to use OCI artifacts that are not all image layers [#3113](https://github.com/zarf-dev/zarf/issues/3113)
+- flake: failing during image pull when building podinfo-flux package in test-external [#3194](https://github.com/zarf-dev/zarf/issues/3194)
+- Intermittent Hangs at crane.Push() on Registry Push [#2104](https://github.com/zarf-dev/zarf/issues/2104)

+The issue in [#3113](https://github.com/zarf-dev/zarf/issues/3113) seems to stem from a similar issue as [#1955](https://github.com/google/go-containerregistry/issues/1955) where Crane does not properly handle non container OCI images in its cache. [#3194](https://github.com/zarf-dev/zarf/issues/3194) is likely caused by issues with concurrent pulls as seen in [#1941](https://github.com/google/go-containerregistry/issues/1941), this will be solved in the migration since oras-go is go routine safe.
+It is not easy to verify that [#2104](https://github.com/zarf-dev/zarf/issues/2104), is 100% caused by Crane rather than connection issues to the registry.
+Still, the oras-go migration will give users flexibility to choose how many layers they push concurrently, which has potential to improve reliability.

+### Non responses to Crane issues

 The team has made three bug reports in the Crane repository with reproducible steps:
 - crane: incorrectly uses compressed layer of a cosign .sig file to write OCI image from cache google/go-containerregistry [#1955](https://github.com/google/go-containerregistry/issues/1955)
 - ggcr: Image write concurrency errors google/go-containerregistry [#1941](https://github.com/google/go-containerregistry/issues/1941)
 - ggcr: Docker with Containerd snapshotter gives wrong config name [#1954](https://github.com/google/go-containerregistry/issues/1954)

 Each of these bug reports have had no responses and were automatically closed as not planned after being marked as stale. oras-go image operations are goroutine safe which solves [#1941](https://github.com/google/go-containerregistry/issues/1941). [#1955](https://github.com/google/go-containerregistry/issues/1955) stems from Crane not properly handling non-container OCI images in it's cache.
 The cache solution in this proposal handles non container OCI images. oras-go does not provide a native way to import Docker images.
 However, we will be able to avoid [#1954](https://github.com/google/go-containerregistry/issues/1954) in our custom implementation.

-There are also several issues in the Zarf repository involving Crane:
-- Unable to use OCI artifacts that are not all image layers [#3113](https://github.com/zarf-dev/zarf/issues/3113)
-- flake: failing during image pull when building podinfo-flux package in test-external [#3194](https://github.com/zarf-dev/zarf/issues/3194)
-- Intermittent Hangs at crane.Push() on Registry Push [#2104](https://github.com/zarf-dev/zarf/issues/2104)

-The issue in [#3113](https://github.com/zarf-dev/zarf/issues/3113) seems to stem from a similar issue as [#1955](https://github.com/google/go-containerregistry/issues/1955) where Crane does not properly handle non container OCI images in its cache. [#3194](https://github.com/zarf-dev/zarf/issues/3194) is likely caused by issues with concurrent pulls as seen in [#1941](https://github.com/google/go-containerregistry/issues/1941), this will be solved in the migration since oras-go is go routine safe.
-It is not easy to verify that [#2104](https://github.com/zarf-dev/zarf/issues/2104), is 100% caused by Crane rather than connection issues to the registry.
-Still, the oras-go migration will give users flexibility to choose how many layers they push concurrently, which has potential to improve reliability.

 ### Goals